icw-Numen/ivy-bot/README.md

 In this README file, I'll go through a basic overview on the bot's features and commands, how to use it, and then comment on what I plan to add to her in the future.

 **The GitHub repository also has a wiki page, and you can find more detailed information there.
-I personally recommend reading the wiki over this README file, as it has more in-depth information than the README file.**
+I personally recommend reading the wiki over this README file, as it has more in-depth information might not be present in the README file.**

 Also, if you're going to look at her source code, please bear with my atrocious coding style.
 The bot's practically done, but refactoring some code is still a ~~premanent~~ work in progress.
 I'm still sort of new to Javascript or app development/deployment in general, I guess.